 Incredibly, all these stops on my Warren G. Harding architectural tour of Seattle are fully intact.
 It is an irony of history that, while virtually all the 1969 sites used in my story are now gone, the 1923 sites abide.

 Another Seattle landmark of the Harding Era that figures in the novel that I needed to experience up close and personal was the Arctic Club, the death scene of the radical U.S. Congressman Marion Zioncheck in 1936.
 Formerly a social club for wealthy Seattleites who had made their fortunes in the Alaska Gold Rush, the building had recently been converted into a luxury hotel so I was able to stay the night in the very fifth-floor room from which Zioncheck plunged to his death.
 The Zioncheck story has its own cult following and people come from all over the world to see the Arctic Club.
-I spoke to a fellow taking pictures of the building’s famous walrus-head frieze who said he had come from Japan specifically to see the place.
+I spoke to a fellow taking pictures of the building’s famous walrus-head frieze who said he had come from Japan specifically to, as he said, "feel the energy" of the place.

 July 27, 1923